realizedmobile/cordova-Pinterest/README.md

 ## More Info
-Pinterest includes libraries from Pinterest SDK for iOS and for Android.
+Pinterest plugin includes libraries from Pinterest SDK for iOS and for Android.

 ## License ##
 The MIT License